SMS Setup Information

 Capture Card + Cables

 Good component capture cards are getting very rare as later revisions become HDMI-only.
-However, generic HDMI capture cards have since come down in price to where even a decent USB3 one can be copped for cheap (USB3 is a good baseline for reliability in my experience, since USB2 cards have oversaturated bandwidth and rely on onboard video compression to mitigate that), so they’re worth a shout with a Wii2HDMI.
+However, generic HDMI capture cards have since come down in price to where even a decent USB3 one can be copped for cheap (USB3 is a good baseline for reliability in my experience, since USB2 cards have oversaturated bandwidth and rely on onboard video compression or shit tech to mitigate that), so they’re worth a shout with a Wii2HDMI.
+The standard for this as of 2023 is the MacroSilicon MS2131 (see teardown), which I picked up for £8 from AliExpress at this link and tested.
 Retrotink (with 480p input) offers a vouched-for Wii2HDMI alternative that works for many games consoles, but is ~£100.

-All of these options should have negligible input lag, but it’s possible to get stung particularly with generic equipment.
+All of these options should have negligible input lag, but it’s possible to get stung particularly with generic equipment, which might not contain the chips it purports to 🧐.

 Monitor